 Refrain from game-time coaching.
-During competition, it is time to just let them play.
+During a competition, it is time to just let them play.
 All the practice should be set aside because this is the time that athletes need trust in the training and react on the court or field.
 "Just do it" as the saying goes.
-Too much coaching (or over-coaching) can lead to mistakes and cautious performance (called paralysis by over analysis).
-Save the coaching for practice and use encouragement at game time instead.
+Too much coaching (or over-coaching) can lead to mistakes and cautious performance (called paralysis by over-analysis).
+Save the coaching for practice and use encouragement at the game time instead.

 Help your athlete to detach self-esteem from achievement.
 Too many athletes attach self-worth to the level of performance or outcomes.
 Help your young athlete understand that they are a person FIRST who happens to be an athlete instead of an athlete who happens to be a person.
-Success or number of wins should not determine a person's self-esteem.
+Success, or the number of wins, should not determine a person's self-esteem.